Atmospheric railway: Getting authorisation

 The Great Western Railway (GWR) and the Bristol and Exeter Railway working collaboratively had reached Exeter on 1 May 1844, with a broad gauge railway connecting the city to London.
 Interested parties in Devonshire considered it important to extend the connection to Plymouth, but the terrain posed considerable difficulties: there was high ground with no easy route through.

-After considerable controversy, the South Devon Railway Company (SDR) obtained its Act of Parliament authorising a line, on 4 July 1844.
+After considerable controversy, the South Devon Railway Company (SDR) obtained the South Devon Railway Act 1844 (7 & 8 Vict. c. lxvii), authorising the line, on 4 July 1844.

 Determining the route

-The Company's engineer was the innovative engineer Isambard Kingdom Brunel.
+The company's engineer was the innovative engineer Isambard Kingdom Brunel.
 He had visited the Dalkey line and he had been impressed with the capabilities of the atmospheric system on that line.
 Samuda had always put forward the advantages of his system, which (he claimed) included much better hill climbing abilities and lighter weight on the track.
 This would enable a line in hilly terrain to be planned with steeper than usual gradients, saving substantial cost of construction.

 If Brunel had decided definitely to use the atmospheric system at the planning stage, it would have allowed him to strike a route that would have been impossible with the locomotive technology of the day.
 The route of the South Devon Railway, still in use today, has steep gradients and is generally considered "difficult".
 Commentators often blame this on it being designed for atmospheric traction; for example: